 Focus languages: Malagasy, Kinyarwanda, Swahili and Yoruba.

-- July 2014: Lei et al's paper on low rank tensors for dependency parsing won the best student paper award at ACL 2014.
+- July 2014: Lei et al's paper on low rank tensors for dependency parsing won the best student paper at ACL 2014.
 AMR parsing received honorable mention for best long paper.

 - May 2014: A paper was accepted at the SemEval Workshop 2014.

 - May 2014: Four publications accepted at ACL 2014 on low rank tensors, using arbitrary global features for parsing, super taggers, and AMR parsers.

 - January 2014: Two publications accepted at LREC 2014 on adjectives and definiteness.